 This will remove congestion around the Port of Melbourne, cut transport costs for freight by as much as 10 percent, and reduce truck trips on the suburban Melbourne roads by up to 100,000 annually.

-With road travel producing significantly more carbon emissions than rail travel, the network will also play a crucial role in Victoria’s commitment to achieving net zero emissions by 2045.
+With road transport producing significantly more carbon emissions than rail, the network will also play a crucial role in Victoria’s commitment to achieving net zero emissions by 2045.

 Find out more by viewing Port Rail Shuttle Network.